AdenaGH/PhotoPillApp/README.md

 # PhotoPill
 PhotoPill is an app that will allow users to enter basic information about a pill (such as color, imprint, shape, size, etc.) to find the name of the pill.
 Data is pulled from the RxNorm API to find possible matches for inputted user data.

+## Prerequisites
+IOS/Andriod device or an appropriate emulator PC/Laptop
+Any IDE that can open and run flutter files (VSCode recommended: https://code.visualstudio.com/download)

+## Dependent Libraries
+None

-## Installation instructions
+## Download and Installation instructions
 1. Navigate to the main page of this repository.
 2. Click on "Code", and download the ZIP.
 3. Open in IDE of your choice.
-We suggest VSCode.
+We suggest VSCode (see prerequisites for download instructions).
 4. If using VSCode, choose a simulator from the bottom right and hit run in the tab menu.
 5. To install to an iOS device (MacOS required) , click on the "iOS" folder in VSCode, right click on the .workspace file to show in Finder, and double click the file to open in XCode.
-Connect your phone to your Mac device, then hit "run".
+Connect your phone to your Mac device via a usb-c cable, then hit "run".

+### Download and Installation instructions
+Open the application on your mobile device

+## Troubleshooting
+**I can't seem to find my iPhone on my PC?**
+In order to download and install to your IPhone you must have a Mac device.
+This is an issue that has plagued our team and many other developers and there is no current workaround.

+**I don't have a cable, can I do it wirelessly?**
+Unfortunately Apple phones do not support unliscensed applications, so the only way to install it onto a mobile device currently is through your mac device and a cable.

+**I am receiving errors when I try to run the application in VSCode** Make sure your VSCode is up to date

 ## Release Notes